rust-lang/book/second-edition/nostarch/chapter15.md

 The `Cons` variants own the data they hold, so when we create the `b` list it moves `a` to be owned by `b`.
-Then when we try to use `a` again when creating `c`, we're not allowed to since `a` has been moved.
+Then when we try to use `a` again when creating `c`, we’re not allowed to since `a` has been moved.

-We could change the definition of `Cons` to hold references instead, but then we'd have to specify lifetime parameters and we'd have to construct elements of a list such that every element lives at least as long as the list itself.
+We could change the definition of `Cons` to hold references instead, but then we’d have to specify lifetime parameters and we’d have to construct elements of a list such that every element lives at least as long as the list itself.
-Otherwise, the borrow checker won't even let us compile the code.
+Otherwise, the borrow checker won’t even let us compile the code.

 Instead, we can change our definition of `List` to use `Rc<T>` instead of `Box<T>` as shown here in Listing 15-12: